 A Cannabis Strategy for Pharmacy: Enhancing Knowledge, Protecting Patients

-In September 2017, Council agreed to establish a Cannabis Task Force to develop a cannabis strategy given the changing landscape of cannabis in Ontario.
-The Cannabis Strategy for Pharmacy simultaneously addresses relevant areas of practice and prepares the College and pharmacy professionals to address evolving cannabis-related issues, while considering how to best serve and protect patients and Ontarians in line with the College’s mandate.
+In September 2017, The Board (Council) agreed to establish a Cannabis Task Force to develop a cannabis strategy given the changing landscape of cannabis in Ontario.
+The Task Force developed “A Cannabis Strategy for Pharmacy,” which simultaneously addresses relevant areas of practice and prepares the College and pharmacy professionals to address evolving cannabis-related issues, while considering how to best serve and protect patients and Ontarians in line with the College’s mandate.

 - Developing and maintaining competency